 Calculation: Weight in kilograms divided by height in metres squared.
-An adult (18 years of age or older) with a BMI below 18.5 kg/m2 is considered to be malnourished.
+An adult (18 years of age or older) with a BMI below 18.5 kg/m is considered to be malnourished.

-Index used to determine chronic energy deficiency (CED), a measure of underweight for non-pregnant adults115
+Index used to determine chronic energy deficiency (CED), a measure of underweight for non-pregnant adults population in a given period of time.